ainslec/picopica/readme.md

 Source code is available at: https://github.com/ainslec/picopica

+## Contributor Assignment Agreement (CAA)

+All contributions to this project require acceptance of the [Contributor Assignment Agreement](CAA.md).

+By submitting a pull request, you agree to the terms of the CAA.

 ## 📊 How It Compares

 | Feature / Tool                         | **PicoPica**                                               | preprocess (Node.js)                          | GPP (Generic Preprocessor) | Java Preprocessor (JPP)           | Custom Script (sed/awk/Python) |